Wind Energy and Land Use – an Advantage for Landowners and Communities

 A safe and healthy source of energy

-For more information about how wind energy works, interacts with humans and wildlife or its environmental and economic benefits go to canwea.ca/wind-facts.
+- Visit CanWEA wind facts for more information about how wind energy works, interacts with humans and wildlife or its environmental and economic benefits.

-For more information on community-related topics such as community engagement, testimonials, decommissioning and repowering, go to canwea.ca/communities.
+- Visit the communities section on our website for more information on community-related topics such as community engagement, testimonials, decommissioning and repowering.

-*Unites States investment firm, Lazard’s Levelized Cost of Energy Analysis, Version 11.0
+*Lazard’s Levelized Cost of Energy Analysis, Version 12.0